MagicMirrorOrg/MagicMirror/modules/README.md

 ***notification* String** - The notification identifier.<br>
 ***payload* AnyType** - Optional.
 A notification payload.<br>

 If you want to send a notification to the node_helper, use the `sendSocketNotification(notification, payload)`.
-Only the node_helper of this module will recieve the socket notification.
+Only the node_helper of this module will receive the socket notification.

 **Example:**
 ````javascript